sarvl/maluch/Docs/ISA.md

 An 8 entry table is located in internal memory, each word stores a *pointer* into actual interrupt handling routine which is stored in memory. to set n-th entry, use `out 0 n` followed by `out 0 handler_addres`, respecting usual rules of using `out`.
+Write to `n` larger than 7 is undefined.
 An interrupt handling routine may be located anywhere in readable memory.

 #### Interrupt Handler Routine